 State gaming regulations are a simple fact of life, whether known to exist to most people or not.
 Each state’s gaming commission can be very different, but each works hard to protect their constituents.
 Here, I provide perspective of how the gaming industry, both providers and players, can be impacted by state legislation.

 Players probably don’t need to worry about their safety at most casinos.
-But, casino safety is your responsibility.
+But casino safety is your responsibility.
 Here are five fun ways to be safe at casinos.
-The best practice on being safe at a casino is simply to take someone along.
-Be careful about not being seen to be extravagant while you’re visiting a casino.
+A best practice on being safe at a casino is simply to take someone along.
+Plus, be careful about not being seen to be extravagant while you’re visiting a casino.

-The cherry and bar symbols became traditional as slot machines reel symbols dating back to 1909 and 1910, respectively.
+The bar symbol became traditional along with cherries as slot machines reel symbols dating back to 1909 and 1910.
 This is the real reason slot machines say bar, and why still commonly used today.
 The bar symbol itself was a slots company logo, originally a photo of a chewing gum pack before being stylized as a bar.

 The operational components of a slot machine from the point-of-view of a slots player include the various player interface areas: Service Light, Bonus Display (Optional), Pay Table, Players Club, Results, Play Console, and Ticket In, Ticket Out (TITO).
 Together, explaining these components answer how slot machines work.